-Instrumental Music Program 2021
+Instrumental Music Program 2024

 So much more than just Music Lessons

-Activities that students can participate in include a major performance at the end of semester one, lunchtime concerts, Soirees, and the very popular “Play for Pizza” afternoon.
-Students can learn a range of instruments including voice, flute, clarinet, saxophone, euphonium, trumpet, trombone, violin, cello, piano, guitar, bass guitar, banjo and drums.
+Activities that students can participate in include a major instrumental music showcase, lunchtime concerts, and smaller soirees.
+Students can learn a range of instruments including voice, flute, clarinet, saxophone, trumpet, violin, cello, piano, guitar, bass guitar, and drums.

-Some instruments are more popular than others and the number of students applying may be higher than the places available.
+Some instruments are more popular, in some cases; the number of students applying may be higher than the places available.
 For this reason, students may be placed on a waiting list if not already allocated a place.
 Alternatively, students are encouraged to trial their second or third preference instrument.
 Instrumental tutors will invite the interested students on the waiting list for a trial lesson as these places become available.
-Please do not pay for lessons before you receive a written confirmation of lesson allocation.
+Please do not pay for lessons until you receive a written confirmation of lesson allocation.
 Payment is then expected within 2 weeks of lesson commencement.

-Instrument Hire: $150 per semester
+Instrument Hire $150

 Participation is highly recommended and encouraged.
 It is an expectation that once a student commits to an ensemble they attend rehearsals as regularly as possible.
 Instrumental tutors will advise students of their ensemble placement and check attendance regularly.

 Instrumental Music tutors are not expected to find students, and students who regularly miss lessons may be asked to discontinue in the program to make room for students on the waiting list.